ian-adjangba/Governance_Role_Clustering_Portfolio.ipynb/README.md

 - Dataset author / contributor: Danny Revaldo
 - Dataset link: https://www.kaggle.com/datasets/dannyrevaldo/salary-cyber-security-jobs

 Danny Revaldo is credited as the dataset author/data contributor for the cybersecurity job data used in the clustering analysis.
-The notebook, preprocessing workflow, clustering interpretation, governance role framework, reinforcement learning section, and portfolio framing were developed separately for academic and portfolio purposes.
+The notebook, preprocessing workflow, clustering interpretation, governance role framework, and portfolio framing were developed separately for academic and portfolio purposes.

+---

 ## Methods Used

-### Part I — Text Clustering
+### Text Clustering and Governance Role Analysis

 - Dataset loading and inspection with Pandas
 - Text column creation from cybersecurity job-role fields